CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowServiceItemActionDefinition.md

 HasWorkflowDefinition returns a boolean if a field has been set.

+### SetWorkflowDefinitionNil

+`func (o *WorkflowServiceItemActionDefinition) SetWorkflowDefinitionNil(b bool)`

+ SetWorkflowDefinitionNil sets the value for WorkflowDefinition to be an explicit nil

+### UnsetWorkflowDefinition
+`func (o *WorkflowServiceItemActionDefinition) UnsetWorkflowDefinition()`

+UnsetWorkflowDefinition ensures that no value is present for WorkflowDefinition, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)